 - Statement of Comprehensive Income

 - Statement of Cash flows

-Lastly, don’t forget to do your individual TAX return (ITR12) due annually at the end of October if you are doing the submission at the SARS branch and a little later for MobiApp and efiling submissions.
+Lastly, don’t forget to do your individual TAX return (ITR12).
+This is due annually at the end of October if you are doing the submission at the SARS branch and a little later for MobiApp and efiling submissions.

 Special thanks to Paula, a tax advisor and accountant, at PlusOne Financial Consulting for approving the above requirements.
 You can reach out to her at [email protected] for all your Small Business Tax and Accounting needs.